-The first screen that the design brief brings you to will ask you to select existing logo designs that you like or that you feel define your brand in some way.
+The first screen that the design brief brings you to will ask you to select a few images, from multiple supplied images, you like or that you feel define your brand in some way.
 Don’t think too much about it let intuition be your guide.
 Use this opportunity to let your gut decide on some icons and logos that appeal to you.

 Your Brand’s Style